 Ubigi or Airalo, which is cheaper?

 It depends on the destination and how much data you use.
-Airalo usually has the cheapest entry package, but if you consume a lot or travel for a long time, Ubigi might be better due to its cost per gigabyte in regional plans.
-Always compare the price of the full plan you'll use, not the small, tempting package.
+Airalo usually has the cheapest entry package, but if you consume a lot or travel for a long time, Ubigi might be better due to its cost per gigabyte on regional plans.
+Always compare the price of the complete plan you're going to use, not just the small, bait package.

-Do Ubigi and Airalo work on any mobile?
+Do Ubigi and Airalo work on any mobile phone?

 Can I have both eSIMs installed at the same time?

 Yes.
-Modern mobiles store multiple eSIM profiles, although only one can be active at a time.
-You can install one from Ubigi and one from Airalo and choose which one you use in the settings.
-However, accumulating too many dormant eSIMs clutters the menu; delete those you no longer use.
+Modern phones store multiple eSIM profiles, although only one is active at a time.
+You can install one from Ubigi and one from Airalo and choose which one to use in the settings.
+However, accumulating many dormant eSIMs clutters the menu; delete the ones you no longer use after each adventure.

 Do these eSIMs provide a number for calls?

 Not in most of their plans: they are data eSIMs.
-With that data, you can use WhatsApp, Telegram, or internet calls without a problem, but you won't receive calls or SMS from a new number.
+With that data, you can use WhatsApp, Telegram, or internet calls without issue, but you won't receive calls or SMS from a new number.
 For that, you keep your physical home SIM, which remains active in parallel.

 With Airalo, you buy another package or a new eSIM for the same destination.
-With Ubigi, you top up your existing profile from its app without rescanning.
-In both cases, you need a moment of connection (hotel Wi-Fi or remaining data) to complete the top-up.
+With Ubigi, you top up the profile you already have from its app without rescanning.
+In both cases, you need a connection for a moment (hotel Wi-Fi or any remaining data) to complete the top-up.

 Conclusion

-Ubigi and Airalo are solid options: Airalo excels in entry price and catalog, Ubigi in top-up convenience for frequent travelers.
+Ubigi and Airalo are solid options: Airalo shines in entry price and catalog, Ubigi in top-up convenience for frequent travelers.
 Neither is perfect, and both fall short in Spanish support.
 If you want clear prices, 1-minute activation, and help in your language when needed, an eSIM designed for Spanish-speaking travelers will save you a lot of headaches.
-Compare the specific plan, calculate your gigabytes, and choose based on data, not brand name.
+Compare the specific plan, calculate your gigabytes, and choose with data, not by brand name.